INVESTING FOR THE FUTURE

 Tax is just one thing to consider when thinking about financial help for those we love and care about.
 You may feel uncomfortable discussing finances with your nearest and dearest, but talking things through before making decisions can put you on the right track for future family harmony.

 Talking to a financial adviser could help you navigate the savings and inheritance tax labyrinth – not just for you but for everyone involved in the decision.
+At Schroders Personal Wealth, one of our principles is to have regular reviews with an adviser.
 But most of all, talk your intentions through with your family.

 Important information